-If your organization has PKI, you can use certificates to authenticate communication with your server using the Secure Socket Layer (SSL) protocol.
+If your organization has PKI, you can use certificates to authenticate communication with your server using the Secure Sockets Layer (SSL) protocol.
+When authenticating users, you have the option to use Windows Active Directory or Lightweight Directory Access Protocol (LDAP).
+To use Windows authentication, your Web Adaptor must be deployed to Microsoft's IIS web server.
+To use LDAP, your Web Adaptor must be deployed to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.
 It is not possible to enable anonymous access to your site when using PKI.